-Progress on the delivery of the plan and the outcome measures are reported regularly to both CMT and to the Council's Executive.
-The Council's Corporate Overview & Scrutiny Committee receive reports on progress where both the plan and its outcomes are scrutinised.
+Progress on the delivery of the plan and the outcome measures are reported twice a year to both CMT and to the Council's Executive.
+The Council's Corporate Overview & Scrutiny Committee receive reports on progress where both the plan and its outcomes are scrutinised twice in the year.
 Both Executive and Scrutiny are meetings in public.